rivms/workshop-edge-to-cloud/step-002-cloud-field-gateway-config/README.md

 ### Update config file
 The config file "/etc/iotedge/config.yaml" will now be updated to use the Azure IoT Hub Device Provisioning to boostrap its configuration and connection to an IoT Hub instance.
 1. The following values are needed
    - Scope Id for the Azure IoT Hub Device Provisioning Service.
-This will be provided at the session
+This value can be found in the **dps** folder of the shared storage account
    - Registration Id.
 This is the value used in deriving the device key.
 It was selected to be the edge devices host name.
 Retrieve the value by running the below command in the ssh session
    ```
    hostname